- Home

 How can I prepare?

-- If you end up blurting out the bad news or your child reacts differently to how you expected, don’t worry.
-You’ll have opportunities to talk about the diagnosis further as time goes on.
+There is no “right” way to tell your children about a cancer diagnosis.
+If you end up blurting out the news or your child reacts differently to how you expected, don’t worry.
+There will be many conversations over time, and this is just one of them.
 Your children are unlikely to be affected by one discussion that doesn’t go exactly to plan.

 More resources